jhavenz/laravel-permission-name-generator/readme.md

 #### This package is still a work in progress!!
-Please dont use in production!
+Please dont use in any production environment yet!